-When everything was ready, the LORD said to Noah, "Go into the boat 7:1 with all your family, for among all the people of the earth, I can see that you alone are righteous.
-Take with you seven pairs-male and female-of each animal I have approved for eating and for sacrifice,\ and take one pair 1 Pet 3:20 of each of the others.
-Also take seven pairs of every kind of bird.
+and for sacrifice, and take one pair of each of the others.
+3Also take seven pairs of every kind of bird.
 There must be a male and a female in each pair to ensure that all life will survive on the earth after the flood.
-Seven days from now I will make the rains pour down on the earth.
-And it will rain for forty days and forty nights, until I Gen 6.7, 13 have wiped from the earth all the living things I have created."
+4Seven days from now I will make the rains pour 7:4 down on the earth.
+And it will rain for forty days and forty nights, until I have wiped from the earth all the living things I have created."

-So Noah did everything as the LORD commanded him.
+5So Noah did everything as the LORD commanded him.

-Noah was 600 years old when the flood covered the earth.
-He went on 7:6 board the boat to escape the flood-he and his wife and his sons and their Gen 5:32 wives.
-8With them were all the various kinds of animals-those approved Gen 6:18 for eating and for sacrifice and those that were not-along with all the birds and the small animals that scurry along the ground.
-They entered the boat 7:9 in pairs, male and female, just as God had commanded Noah.
-After seven days, the waters of the flood came and covered the earth.
+6Noah was 600 years old when the flood covered the earth.
+7He went on board the boat 7:6 to escape the flood-he and his wife and his sons and their wives.
+8With them were all the various kinds of animals-those approved for eating and for sacrifice and those that were not-along with all the birds and the small animals that scurry along the ground.
+9They entered the boat in pairs, male and female, just as God had commanded Noah.
+7:9 10After seven days, the waters of the flood came and covered the earth.